• Home

 About the Group

-In May 2021, GRC participants agreed take concrete actions to incentivise and fulfil RRA ambitions.
+In May 2021, GRC participants agreed to take concrete actions to incentivise and fulfil RRA ambitions.
 A new GRC RRA Working Group was established to support participant organisations in their progress towards these goals.

 Members of the Group